 All events will take place at The Detroit Marriott at the Renaissance Center located at 400 Renaissance Drive West, Detroit, MI 48243 starting on October 15th, 2020 and ending on October 17th, 2020.
 Learn more about this beautiful resort here.

-Yes, all attendees may take advantage of the early bird special until July 15th, 2019.
+Yes, all attendees may take advantage of the early bird special.
+Stay tuned for an update on when tickets will go on sale.
 This is a savings of $150 per ticket.